jalinmayberry/Win10_to_Win11/PROCEDURE.md

 - A Windows Recovery USB (optional for troubleshooting).

 **Backup:**
-Although MBR2GPT is non-destructive, I would create a full backup of my important files before proceeding.
+Although MBR2GPT is non-destructive, I would create a full backup of important files before proceeding.

 **NOTE**: BIOS configurations will be configured on an MSI Z370 Series Board so utilize equivalent references as you must.